 So, let’s dive in and explore all the likenesses and differences between OSR and Cypher.
 Yes, the title is a clickbait.
 I am not sorry.

 Elementary Axioms & Aphorisms On Running & Playing Tabletop RPGs In The Old School Style From Ben Milton & Steven Lumpkin Assembled & Amended By David Perry Illustrated & Illuminated By Evlyn Moreau

 That was the subtitle.
 It’s free to download if you want to read along.
-It is the best effort summary of OSR, though not the only one but generally held true, good enough for our purposes.
-Written by Ben Milton, Steven Lumpkin, and David Perry (with Evlyn Moreau).
+It is the best effort summary of OSR (though not the only one), generally held to be true and good enough for our purposes.

-OSR sometimes struggle to define itself, and I assume because it encompasses a lot of different ideas across a broad spectrum.
-Booklet offers Ben Milton’s take as the least wrong one:
+OSR sometimes struggles to define itself, I assume because it encompasses a lot of different ideas across a broad spectrum.
+The Principia Apocrypha booklet offers Ben Milton’s take as the “least wrong” definition:

 The more of the following a campaign has, the more old school it is: high lethality, an open world, a lack of pre-written plot, an emphasis on creative problem solving, an exploration-centered reward system (usually XP for treasure), a disregard for “encounter balance”, and the use of random tables to generate world elements that surprise both players and referees.
 Also, a strong do-it-yourself attitude and a willingness to share your work and use the creativity of others in your game.

 Can you feel it?
-Straight from the start, we have a lot of overlap such as exploration-centered rewards, disregard for balance encounters, an open world.
+Straight from the start, we have a lot of overlap with Cypher: exploration-centered rewards, disregard for balanced encounters, and an open world.
 Some of these are generally true in Cypher, and some might depend on your styles of play, like high lethality and lack of pre-written plots.